 CoWIN is mainly based on open-source technology developed by the Government of India, but also leverages other open-source utilities, such as DIVOC.
-The software and codes for eVIN and CoWIN are available on GitHub, but they are not easily shareable.
+The software and codes for eVIN and CoWIN are available on GitHub and the Government of India as part of its leadership in DPI is considering open-source repository options to make their technologies easily shareable.